Compound Options

 The strategy was originally developed for standard options contracts.
 It consists of simultaneously buying a put and selling a call, against a set number of shares of long stock.
 The put is there to protect the trader in case the price of the stock drops.
 The call is where the income is generated, it allows the trader to profit up to the strike price of the call (but not above it).

-The Collar strategy pairs perfectly with compound options trading.
+The Collar strategy pairs with compound options trading.
 If instead, the investor buys a compound option for the put and call positions, they will pay a small fee on each initially, and then only a full premium on the one they exercise.
 This means the overall premiums paid should be lower than if they bought a standard contract for each.

 Further information and videos examining compound options strategies can be found on Discord, Reddit and YouTube.

-Why You Should Trade Compound Options
+Why Should You Trade Compound Options?

 Compound options trading allows investors to trade with substantial leverage, potentially increasing profits.
 While this can be risky, traders can choose not to exercise the first option.
-It is also cheaper to start with a compound option, especially if an investor feels unsure about which way the market will turn.
+It may also be cheaper to start with a compound option, especially if an investor feels unsure about which way the market will turn.
 Another reason to trade compound options is that the investor can benefit from future volatility.
 When the compound option is purchased, the price of the underlying asset is locked in, so if there are large swings in value the trader could do well.

 How To Start Trading Compound Options